evelinrosems/Similar-Question-Finder/README.md

 ## AI/ML Implementation

-This project uses the Sentence Transformers model **all-MiniLM-L6-v2** to generate embeddings for study questions.
+This project uses Scikit-learn's TF-IDF Vectorizer to convert study questions into vector representations.

 ### Question Submission

 1. User submits a question.
-2. The question is converted into a vector embedding.
+2. The question is converted into a TF-IDF vector.
-3. Cosine similarity is used to compare the embedding with predefined topic embeddings.
-4. The most relevant topic is automatically assigned.
+3. A topic is automatically assigned using keyword-based classification.
-5. Question data is stored in SQLite.
+4. The question and metadata are stored in the SQLite database.

 ### Similar Question Search

-1. Search query is converted into an embedding.
+1. The search query is converted into a TF-IDF vector.
-2. Stored question embeddings are retrieved from the database.
+2. Stored question vectors are retrieved.
 3. Cosine similarity is calculated between the query and stored questions.
-4. Results are ranked by similarity score.
+4. Results are ranked according to similarity score.
-5. Top matching questions are returned to the user.
+5. Top matching questions are displayed to the user.

-All AI functionality runs locally using open-source libraries.
+All AI/ML processing runs locally within the FastAPI backend using open-source libraries.

 No external paid AI APIs such as OpenAI, Gemini, or Claude are used.